 The main symptoms of bent engine valves include:

 - Engine backfires

-Here is a more detailed list of the most common symptoms of a bent engine valve:
+Here is a more detailed list of the signs of bent engine valves to look for:

 1. Check Engine Light

 Modern cars monitor all sensors in your car engine in real-time to make sure its performance is optimal.
 If something is wrong with any of the sensors or if any parameter is out of the range, it will light up the check engine light on your dashboard.

 If any of your engine valves are bent, it will definitely result in a check engine light.
 You can check the trouble codes with an OBD2 scanner to look for any air-fuel mixture related trouble codes.

 The engine valves are not electronic and therefore the trouble codes will not say that an engine valve is bent directly, but it may say something about misfires or wrong air-fuel mixture.

 2. Engine Backfires